the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 is checked employee badge numbers will be compared to employees within the InfiniTime database.
 If no match is found the punch will not be accepted.
-If a match is found the employeeâs name will be displayed on the clock.
+If a match is found the employee's name will be displayed on the clock.
 Should this option be unchecked the badge number read from the card will simply be displayed.
 Disabling this option is useful for troubleshooting badges.